Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Phenomenological Ginzburg--Landau theory with finite-momentum pairing

 \subsection{Relation to experimental observables}

-$\xi$, \lamL, and \jdp link to several experimental observables.
-To begin with, \jdp constitutes an upper theoretical bound to the critical current density, $j_{\mathrm{c}}$, that limits the maximal current which the superconducting state of a material can endure and which is the observable measured in experiment.
-The value of $j_{\mathrm{c}}$ crucially depends on sample geometry and defect densities as a current only flows near the surface shell of thickness $\sim\lamL$.
+$\xi$, $\lambda_{\mathrm{L}}$, and $j_{\mathrm{dp}}$ link to several experimental observables [40, \href{https://doi.org/10.1103/RevModPhys.34.667}{61}] where we suppress the $T$-dependence for brevity. $j_{\mathrm{dp}}$ constitutes an upper theoretical bound to the critical current density, $j_{\mathrm{c}}$, that limits the maximal current which the superconducting state of a material can endure and which is the observable measured in experiment.
+The value of $j_{\mathrm{c}}$ crucially depends on sample geometry and defect densities as a current only flows near the surface shell of thickness $\sim\lambda_{\mathrm{L}}$.